 Foliage season is almost here.

-Peak color change is expected the week of Oct.
-24. It’s time to get the hiking boots out and plan autumn adventures.
+Peak color around The Bend is expected the week of October 23, so plan accordingly.
 These are the top places for leaf peeping around South Bend and Mishawaka.

 Notre Dame's Campus